mavericksthinker/repository/README.md

 We can implement interface to put a layer in between the controllers and the transformer model that will give us flexibility

+So while using repositories, we will find a scenario of constantly reimplementing common methods which is cumbersome.
+Well, we can solve this with simple inheritance.
+By segregating the method to an abstractRepository we can reuse the code and decorate the model transformers as required

-We can also implement decorators to transform the data and re-utilize the transformer the way we intend to
+We can implement decorators to transform the data and re-utilize the transformer the way we intend to

 ### Advantage